Anglia Square: Cinema

-Built on a concrete raft and rising above the centre is the former Odeon cinema which opened on 8 July 1971, replacing a nearby 2,000 seat pre-war cinema.
+Built on a concrete raft and rising above the centre was the former Odeon cinema which opened on 8 July 1971, replacing a nearby 2,000 seat pre-war cinema.
 Later part of the local Hollywood Cinemas chain, in July 2013 the cinema hosted the world premiere of Alan Partridge: Alpha Papa following an "Anglia Square Not Leicester Square" campaign.
 In 2019, the cinema closed permanently.